nre-learning/nrelabs-curriculum/lessons/lesson-25/stage4/guide.md

 ### Chapter 4 - JET Firewall API to create/update firewall filter

-In this stage, to demonstrate additional JET API capability, we will use JET firewall API to insert a new firewall filter to vQFX.
+In this stage, we demonstrate additional JET API capability by using JET firewall API to insert a new firewall filter to vQFX.

+#### Preperation
-First, we repeat what we have done in previous stage - compile the IDL package, go to Python interactive prompt, import the JET GPRC module, and then login to the vQFX.
+Firstly, we repeat what we have done in previous stage - compile the IDL package, go to Python interactive prompt, import the JET GPRC module, and then login to the vQFX.

 ```
 cd /antidote/lessons/lesson-25